glacials/twos.dev/src/cold/guide.md

   that I'll do it without tracking because the overhead—or its emotional burden—is bigger than the job itself.
-Some [adored features](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fglcls%2Fstatus%2F720689621466619904&src=typed_query) have come out of having the freedom to do this; see #1 above :D
+Some [adored features](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fglcls%2Fstatus%2F720689621466619904&src=typed_query) have come out of having the freedom to do this; see #1 above.
 - **I work weird hours.** Motivation strikes me randomly—sometimes during a workday but sometimes on a Sunday or at 4 AM or for 16 hours straight.
 To counterbalance, I shorten my workdays and the math roughly works out.
-So if you see emails or commits from me with unhealthy-feeling timestamps, keep in mind my default workday is at ~70% capacity.
+If you see emails or commits from me with unhealthy-feeling timestamps, keep in mind my default workday is at ~70% capacity.